 Can I donate a car to raise funds?

 You can!
 You will need to donate your vehicle through Donate A Car Canada and it will either be recycled or sold at auction (depending on its condition, age and location).
 The proceeds from this donation will be allocated to us!
 You will receive a tax receipt and we will put your gift to good use.

 How can Community Care help me?

-Community Care is proud to provide 20 integrated programs and services which include, but are not limited to, food security, housing supports and emergency services and support.
+Community Care is proud to provide a variety of integrated programs and services which include, but are not limited to: food and clothing security, housing supports and emergency services and support.